Redefining Preschool Music: The Benefits of Meaningful Play with Pitch

 5) Check out the Taneda method at www.WeHearandPlay.com.
 It’s super time intensive and VERY specific on how you implement it, but it is certainly effective!

-7) Try our FREE Preschool Prodigies Starter program!
-Or join our full length program, The Preschool Prodigies Playground at https://shop.preschoolprodigies.com
+7) Try our FREE Preschool Prodigies Starter program at https://www.PreschoolProdigies.com.start or join our full length program, The Preschool Prodigies Playground at https://www.preschoolprodigies.com/store

 Making meaningful exposure to pitch accessible to students and teachers is why I built Preschool Prodigies.
 If you’re a small music center without a music teacher, a preschool teacher looking for a kick-butt music center, or a homeschool mom looking for curriculum, Preschool Prodigies offers an affordable music program that’s all about giving kids meaningful play with pitch and rhythm!